Table4V/simolator/docs/guide.md

 ## Our Mechanism

-To simplify the PTW as discussed above, we can essentially say that this can boil down to `PPN * PAGESIZE + VPN(i)`, or essentially just concatenating the VPN (or offset for the final level) bits to the PPN.
+The core computation of the address as specified in the documentation is `PPN * PAGESIZE + VPN(i) * PTESIZE`.
+Another way of thinking of it is essentially just concatenating the VPN (or offset for the final level) bits to the PPN with zero bits for the PTESIZE.

 ## Usage